background

 Unearned Revenue $10,000

-After the services are delivered, the revenue can be recognized with the following journal entry, where the liability decreases while the revenue increases.
+Once the services are delivered to the customer, the revenue can be recognized with the following journal entry, where the liability decreases while the revenue increases.

 Journal Entry Debit Credit